Sobhi-IOS/CountryPicker/README.md

 # Description
-- select country code and image and countryPhone
+- select country code and image and country Phone
 - support arabic & english language
 - support search by country code & country phone

 ## how to use
-- To run the example project, download the repo, and take resource folder Countries (Flags images and json file)
+- To run the example project, download the repo, and take resource folder countries (flags images and json file)
 - open select SelectCountryViewController to view code get list countries and select one country
 ## Resouce JSON File
-this file written by Mahdy Khader --> android developer github profile
+this file written by Mahdy Khader --> Android Developer Github profile
 - https://github.com/MahdyKh/CountryCodes

 ## Dont forgotten that